twhite96/made-mistakes-gatsby/src/posts/procreate-paintings/skylar-s-portrait.md

 Please excuse the rough hatching as I was trying to avoid over polishing the face.
 Maybe some day I'll pick this up again and actually finish it.

-{% figure caption:"Time lapse video recorded within Procreate, completed in approximately 2.5 hours." %}
+Time lapse video recorded within Procreate, completed in approximately 2.5 hours.

 `youtube: https://www.youtube.com/watch?v=eFr3E4yqmzM`
-{% endfigure %}

 **Tools used:**